zakariahmusic/DevUtils-app/README.md

 <b>DevUtils</b> helps you with your tiny daily tasks with just a single click!
 It's totally open source and work offline.
 You can buy the pre-built app by visiting the website https://devutils.app or you can build the app from source by yourself!

+# A friendly note from author
+DevUtils is a **paid open source** app.
+That means I'm selling the [pre-built version of the app](https://devutils.app) to earn some revenue for my time.
+I'm glad that you like the app and you are free to build it for your own use.
+I trust that you will not redistribute the app in any other means.
+Thank you very much! :)

 # Source code
 Development environment:
 - Swift 5.1+